iniverman/barley-variant-calling/README.md

 ```
 bwa index -a bwtsw data/genome.fasta
 ```
-If you see the snakefile,l you will see that is not necessary to execute the code above because executing the one in the bottom it will call the rule that index the reference genome.
+If you see the snakefile, you will see that is not necessary to execute the code above because executing the code below it will call the rule that indexes the reference genome.

-This is a step that can take a lot of time (from hours to days depending of the genome and the computational capacity) so be patient.
-You can estimate the time is going to take because the terminal will show you so often how many characters have it study so far.
+This is a step that can take a lot of time (from hours to days depending of the genome and the computational capacity).
+You can estimate the time is going to take because the terminal will show you so often how many characters have it studied so far.

-Then we can proceed with the mapping of our samples against the genome reference:
+Then we can proceed with the mapping of our samples against the reference genome :
 ```
 snakemake results/mapped/A_1_20.bam -c4
 ```
-The BAM file is the compressed binary version of a SAM file,that is the format to save the mapping of the sequences.
+The BAM file is the compressed binary version of a SAM file, that is the format to save the mapping of the sequences.
 Then we sort the BAM file wih:
 ```
 snakemake results/sorted/A_1_20_sorted.bam -c4